kent-map/kent/built/megaliths/README.md

 fairyland under Blue Bell Hill15 It is also worth emphasising that Blue Bell Hill is well known for supernatural events being the site of the Bluebell Hill Ghost, one of the better known “road ghost stories”.3,14
-Kits Coty is believed to be the setting for the classic 1963 children’s book “Stig of the Dump” by Clive King.
+Kits Coty is believed to be the setting for the classic 1963 children’s book [_Stig of the Dump_](/landscape/chalk-pits-stig/) by Clive
+King.
 Clive King lived in Ash Kent and went to King’s school in Rochester.
 Barney, the protagonist in the story, befriends a cave boy he finds inhabiting an old chalk pit used as a dumping ground and they have many adventures together.
 The end of the book sees Barney and his sister entering a “time slip” on midsummer’s night and being transported back to Stig’s time.
 They meet Stig with his own people and help construct four giant stones.
 The book ends with the children back in present time having a picnic with their parents on the North Downs, where the four stones stand.

-Figure 4 “Stig of the dump” illustration from the book (E. Ardizzone) Besides Neolithic man and witches, there is another explanation for the existence of Kit’s Coty.
+Figure 4 “Stig of the dump” illustration from the book (E. Ardizzone)

+Besides Neolithic man and witches, there is another explanation for the existence of Kit’s Coty.
 Jerrold[^ref16] recounts a story of an encounter in 1837 between a friend and a lady “somewhat above that of the middle classes”, who told him;